gyowanny/redsand/README.md

 ## API Endpoints

 The API endpoints are the ones your application must call in order to authenticate users and validate their tokens as well.

-- `POST /api/auth` - Authenticates a user and returns the JSON Web Token.
-The payload `auth` property value must be Base64 encoded using the Basic auth pattern (`login:password`).
+- `POST /api/auth` - Authenticates a user and returns a response payload with the JSON Web Token and a set of roles the user is authorized for.
+The request payload `auth` property value must be Base64 encoded using the Basic auth pattern (`login:password`).
 [This web site](https://www.base64encode.org) is really helpful to encode/decode Base64 texts.
-Also the payload must come with the org_id the user wants to authenticate against.
+Also the request payload must come with the org_id the user wants to authenticate against.

   **Body payload example**: